bracesoftware/newasm/docs/data.md

 You can also create unions, as in the C language.
 Check union-related instructions documentation.

 ## Simple arrays
 Also called static objects.
-There are 2 types of simple arrays:
+There are a few types of simple arrays:
 - tuples,
+- contexts,
-- contexts.
+- lists.

+### Tuples

 Tuples are like vectors in C++, they can grow to any size, but each index can hold an address to a different data type such as a float or a string.